horovodovodo4ka/kodable/README.md

 Just assumes that enum's value name is equal to json enum value and presented as string.

+Also you can use custom mapping for enums - just define property with name "jsonValue".
+It will be used instead of enum values names.

 ```kotlin
 val female = Gender::class.kodable().dekode(""" "female" """)
 // female = Gender.female